 Price: $6.99 with in-app purchases

 Minecraft is a classic.
 The decidedly retro graphics have long been a part of the game’s charm.
 It also features tons of stuff to craft, kill, explore, and do.
 Some people play in creative mode and build crazy things and others play survival, build a bunch of stuff, and deal with Creepers.
 Updates in 2017 gave the game cross-platform.
 Ever since, the game is playable on Xbox, PC, and mobile all together with other players from each platform.
 That makes it a great game to play with friends.
 The game runs for $6.99.
 The in-app purchases include character skins and Minecraft Realms add-ons.

 Old School RuneScape

 Price: Free / $7.49 per month / $99.99 per year

 Old School RuneScape is, well, RuneScape.
-This game originally launched in 2001 and that makes it retro by today’s standards.
+This game was originally launched in 2001 and that makes it retro by today’s standards.
 It’s the full game without any compromises.
 The subscription costs, in-world activities, and all of that is identical to the web version.
 There is a free version with a bunch of stuff to do.
 However, the subscription makes the world about three times larger with more skills, more quests, and a ton of extra bank slots.
 It’s one of the few MMORPGs that doesn’t rely on freemium tactics to earn a buck and we also appreciate that.
 The official RuneScape game (Google Play) is also out.
 Considering it’s a 20-year-old game at this point, it falls squarely into the retro space as well.

 Price: Free / $0.99-$9.99

 SEGA has a bunch of retro games in their SEGA Forever collection.
 Some of the titles include Sonic the Hedgehog, Altered Beast, Golden Axe, Phantasy Star II, Ristar, Comix Zone, Kid Chameleon, and several others.
 Each game has its own set of mechanics so there is a lot of variety.
 However, they all share a common theme: they’re old SEGA games.
 You can play each one for free with ads.
 There is an optional $1.99 purchase for removing advertisements.
 It’s a veritable treasure trove of retro games goodness.
 Many of the games are also available on Google Play Pass for free.